Quantum Subroutines in Branch-Price-and-Cut for Vehicle Routing: Branch-Price-and-Cut Algorithm

-It is well-known (see \eg\cite{Toth2014}) and also confirmed by our experiments, presented in Section~\ref{sec:qvrp_exp}, that the relaxation~\eqref{eq:mp_cvrp} typically yields tight bounds.\noeqref{eq:mp_Objective,eq:mp_demands,eq:mp_biny} However, it contains an exponentially large number of variables.
+At its core, branch-price-and-cut solves the continuous relaxation of~\eqref{eq:mip}, called master problem (MP), \begin{varsubequations}{MP} \end{varsubequations} It is well-known (see \eg\cite{Toth2014}) and also confirmed by our experiments, presented in Section~\ref{sec:qvrp_exp}, that the relaxation~\eqref{eq:mp_cvrp} typically yields tight bounds.\noeqref{eq:mp_Objective,eq:mp_demands,eq:mp_biny} However, it contains an exponentially large number of variables.
 Therefore, we solve~\eqref{eq:mp_cvrp} by column generation.
 To this end, we consider the \emph{dual} of the master problem~\eqref{eq:mp_cvrp}.
 The dual of a linear program is an equivalent linear program which has a variable (constraint) for each constraint (variable) in the original problem.
 For an introduction to duality theory, we refer to~\cite{Padberg1999}.
-The dual master problem (DMP) reads
+The dual master problem (DMP) reads \begin{varsubequations}{DMP} \end{varsubequations} Therein, $\pi_{{v}}$ is the dual variable associated to constraint~\eqref{eq:mp_demands} for customer ${v}\in V$.\noeqref{eq:obj_dmp,eq:binpi,eq:r_dmp}